 Secondary high blood pressure (secondary hypertension) is high blood pressure that's caused by another medical condition.
-Secondary hypertension can be caused by conditions that affect your kidneys, arteries, heart or endocrine system.
+It can be caused by conditions that affect the kidneys, arteries, heart or endocrine system.
 Secondary hypertension can also occur during pregnancy.

-Secondary hypertension differs from the usual type of high blood pressure (primary hypertension or essential hypertension), which is often referred to simply as high blood pressure.
+Secondary hypertension differs from the usual type of high blood pressure (primary hypertension or essential hypertension), which is often called simply high blood pressure.

-Proper treatment of secondary hypertension can often control both the underlying condition and the high blood pressure, which reduces the risk of serious complications — including heart disease, kidney failure and stroke.
+Proper treatment of secondary hypertension can often control both the high blood pressure and the condition that causes it.
+Effective treatment reduces the risk of serious complications — including heart disease, kidney failure and stroke.

-Like primary hypertension, secondary hypertension usually has no specific signs or symptoms, even if your blood pressure has reached dangerously high levels.
+Like primary hypertension, secondary hypertension usually has no specific symptoms, even if blood pressure has reached dangerously high levels.

-If you've been diagnosed with high blood pressure, having any of these signs may mean your condition is secondary hypertension:
+For people diagnosed with high blood pressure, having any of these signs may mean the condition is secondary hypertension:

 If you have a condition that can cause secondary hypertension, you may need your blood pressure checked more frequently.
-Ask your doctor how often to have your blood pressure checked.
+Ask your health care provider how often to have your blood pressure checked.

-Many different diseases and health conditions can cause secondary hypertension.
+Many health conditions can cause secondary hypertension.
 Several kidney diseases may cause secondary hypertension, including:

 Renovascular hypertension.
-This type of high blood pressure is caused by narrowing (stenosis) of one or both arteries leading to your kidneys.
+This type of high blood pressure is caused by narrowing (stenosis) of one or both arteries leading to the kidneys.

-Renovascular hypertension is often caused by the same type of fatty plaques that can damage your coronary arteries (atherosclerosis) or a separate condition in which the muscle and fibrous tissues of the renal artery wall thicken and harden into rings (fibromuscular dysplasia).
+Renovascular hypertension is often caused by the same type of fatty plaques that can damage the coronary arteries (atherosclerosis) or a separate condition in which the muscle and fibrous tissues of the renal artery wall thicken and harden into rings (fibromuscular dysplasia).

 Medical conditions affecting hormone levels also may cause secondary hypertension.
-These conditions may include:
+These conditions include:

 Other possible causes of secondary hypertension include:

 Sleep apnea.
-In this condition, often marked by severe snoring, breathing repeatedly stops and starts during sleep, causing you to not get enough oxygen.
+In this condition, often marked by severe snoring, breathing repeatedly stops and starts during sleep, causing a lack of oxygen.

-Not getting enough oxygen may damage the lining of the blood vessel walls, which may make it harder for your blood vessels to control your blood pressure.
-In addition, sleep apnea causes part of the nervous system to be overactive and release certain chemicals that increase blood pressure.
+Not getting enough oxygen may damage the lining of the blood vessel walls, which may make it harder for the blood vessels to control blood pressure.
+Also, sleep apnea causes part of the nervous system to be overactive and release certain chemicals that increase blood pressure.

 Obesity.
-As you gain weight, the amount of blood flowing through your body increases.
-This puts added pressure on your artery walls, increasing your blood pressure.
+As body weight increases, the amount of blood flowing through the body increases.
+This increase in blood flow puts added pressure on artery walls, increasing blood pressure.

-Being overweight also increases the heart rate and makes it harder for your blood vessels to move blood.
+Being overweight also increases the heart rate and makes it harder for the blood vessels to move blood.
 In addition, fat deposits can release chemicals that raise blood pressure.

 Medications and supplements.
 Various prescription medications — such as pain relievers, birth control pills, antidepressants and drugs used after organ transplants — can cause or worsen high blood pressure in some people.

-Over-the-counter decongestants and certain herbal supplements, including ginseng, licorice and ephedra (ma-huang), may have the same effect.
+Some decongestants and herbal supplements, including ginseng, licorice and ephedra (ma-huang), may have the same effect.
 Many illegal drugs, such as cocaine and methamphetamine, also increase blood pressure.

 The greatest risk factor for developing secondary hypertension is having a medical condition that can cause high blood pressure, such as kidney, artery, heart or endocrine system problems.

-Secondary hypertension can worsen the underlying medical condition you have that's causing your high blood pressure.
-If you don't receive treatment, secondary hypertension can lead to other health problems, such as:
+Secondary hypertension can worsen the underlying medical condition that's causing the high blood pressure.
+Without treatment, secondary hypertension can lead to other health problems, such as:

 Metabolic syndrome.
-This syndrome is a cluster of disorders of your body's metabolism — including increased waist circumference, high triglycerides, low high-density lipoprotein (HDL) cholesterol (the "good" cholesterol), high blood pressure and high insulin levels.
+This syndrome is a cluster of disorders of the body's metabolism — including increased waist circumference, high triglycerides, low high-density lipoprotein (HDL) cholesterol (the "good" cholesterol), high blood pressure and high insulin levels.

 If you have high blood pressure, you're more likely to have other components of metabolic syndrome.
 The more components you have, the greater your risk of developing diabetes, heart disease or stroke.

-To diagnose secondary hypertension, your doctor will first take a blood pressure reading using an inflatable cuff, just as your blood pressure is measured during a typical doctor's appointment.
+To diagnose secondary hypertension, a health care provider will take a blood pressure reading using an inflatable cuff.

-Your doctor may not diagnose secondary hypertension based on only one higher than normal blood pressure reading.
-It may take three to six high blood pressure measurements at separate appointments to diagnose secondary hypertension.
-These measurements may come from home blood pressure monitoring and ambulatory blood pressure monitoring.
+A care provider might not diagnose secondary hypertension based on a single high blood pressure reading.
+It may take 3 to 6 high blood pressure measurements at separate appointments to diagnose secondary hypertension.
+Home blood pressure monitoring and ambulatory blood pressure monitoring might make up some of these readings.
 With ambulatory blood pressure monitoring, a device takes blood pressure measurements automatically at specific times throughout the day.

 Electrocardiogram (ECG or EKG).
-This painless noninvasive test records the electrical signals in your heart.
-You might have this test if your doctor thinks a heart problem might be causing your secondary hypertension.
+This painless noninvasive test records the electrical signals in the heart.
+This test can help determine whether a heart problem might be causing secondary hypertension.

-In this test, sensors (electrodes) are attached to your chest and sometimes to your limbs.
-Wires attach the electrodes to a computer.
-The computer records the heart's electrical signal information and displays it as waves on a monitor or on paper.
-This test can quickly reveal the timing and duration of each phase in your heartbeat.
+In this test, sensors (electrodes) are attached to the chest and sometimes to the limbs.
+The sensors connect to a computer that records the heart's electrical signal information and displays it as waves on a monitor or on paper.
+This test shows how the heart is beating.

-Treatment for secondary hypertension involves treating the underlying medical condition with medications or surgery.
-Once the underlying condition is treated, your blood pressure might decrease or return to normal.
+Treatment for secondary hypertension involves treating the medical condition that's causing it with medications or surgery.
+Once the condition is treated, blood pressure might decrease or return to normal.

-You may need to continue to take blood pressure medication as well, and any underlying medical condition you have may affect your doctor's choice of medication.
+Treatment might require continuing to take blood pressure medication, as well.
+The underlying medical condition might affect this choice of medication.

 Possible drug choices include:

 Thiazide diuretics.
-Diuretics, sometimes called water pills, are medications that help your kidneys eliminate sodium and water.
+Diuretics, sometimes called water pills, are medications that help kidneys eliminate sodium and water.
 Thiazide diuretics are often the first — but not the only — choice in high blood pressure medications.

 Diuretics are often generic and tend to be less expensive than other high blood pressure medications.
-If you're not taking a diuretic and your blood pressure remains high, talk to your doctor about adding one or replacing a drug you currently take with a diuretic.
-Possible side effects of diuretics include weakness, leg cramps and a higher risk of sexual dysfunction.
+If you're not taking a diuretic and your blood pressure remains high, talk to your provider about adding one or replacing a drug you take with a diuretic.
+Possible side effects of diuretics include weakness, leg cramps and a higher risk of having sexual issues.

 Beta blockers.
-These medications reduce the workload on your heart and open your blood vessels, causing your heart to beat slower and with less force.
+These medications reduce the workload on the heart and open the blood vessels.
+This causes the heart to beat slower and with less force.
 When prescribed alone, beta blockers don't work as well in Black people — but they're effective when combined with a thiazide diuretic.

 Possible side effects include fatigue, sleep problems, a slowed heart rate, and cold hands and feet.
-In addition, beta blockers generally aren't prescribed for people with asthma, as they can increase muscle spasms in the lungs.
+Beta blockers generally aren't used for people with asthma, as they can increase muscle spasms in the lungs.

 Angiotensin-converting enzyme (ACE) inhibitors.
 These medications help relax blood vessels by blocking the formation of a natural chemical that narrows blood vessels.
 ACE inhibitors may be especially important in treating high blood pressure in people with coronary artery disease, heart failure or kidney failure.